vladmandic/face-api/README.md

 - face-api.js:  IIFE format, used by Browser (default for browser script)
 - face-api.min.js:  Minified IIFE format, used by Browser

-If you want to rebuild use:
+If you want to do a full rebuild use:

 ```shell
 npm run build